 - Question 2: What specific initiative do you intend to plan with the awarded funds, and what is your broader vision for what the event will accomplish?

-There are a number of scholarships available to Media Arts & Studies students outside the School, which we're pleased to provide information for.
-This list is in no way comprehensive and we're always open to new opportunities.
+There are a number of scholarships available to Media Arts & Studies students outside the School, including through the Scripps College of Communication.
+The list below is in no way comprehensive.

 Broadcast Education Association Scholarships